Tagged: Random number generation

 Random numbers are a sequence of digits from the set {0,1,2,⋯,9} so that, at each position in the sequence, each digit has the same probability 0.1 of being selected irrespective of the actual sequence, so far constructed.

-Pseudo-Random Process is a process that appears to be random but actually, it is not.
-Pseudo-random sequences typically exhibit statistical randomness while being generated by an entirely deterministic causal process.
-Such a process is easier to produce than a genuinely random one and has the benefit that it can be used again and again to produce exactly the same numbers and they are useful for testing and fixing software.
+pseudo random process is a process that appears to be random but actually, it is not.
+Pseudo random sequences typically exhibit statistical randomness while being generated by an entirely deterministic causal process.
+Such a process is easier to produce than a genuinely random one and has the benefit that it can be used again and again to produce the same numbers and they are useful for testing and fixing software.

 For implementation on computers to provide a sequence of such digits easily, and quickly, the most common methods are called Pseudo Random Technique.